severalnines/docker/README.md

 ## Disclaimer ##

 Although Severalnines offers ClusterCluster as a Docker image, it is not intended for production usage.
 ClusterControl product direction is never intended to run on a container environment due to its internal logic and system design.
 We are maintaining the Docker image on a best-effort basis, and it is not part of the product development projection and pipeline.

+Note that starting from ClusterControl 1.9.7, ClusterControl GUI v2 is the default frontend graphical user interface (GUI) for ClusterControl.
+ClusterControl GUI v1 has reached the end of the development cycle and is considered a feature-freeze product.
+All new developments will be happening on ClusterControl GUI v2.